Formula builder

 Context |

-You can use context variables to personalize the text that appears on the published form.
+You can use these variables to personalize the text that appears on the published form.
 For example, the label can display a greeting with the signed-in user's first name and last name, such as "Welcome John Doe."
 Important:

 |